OAFE: your #1 source for toy reviews

 We've already had one Hobgoblin in this non-Classics Spider-Man line, but that was waaay back in Series 2, so an update may well have been due.
 However, this isn't just a retread: as evidenced by the last figure's demonic visage, that was Jason Macendale, the fourth (or fifth) guy to use the identity; this, meanwhile, is the original version, which means it's... well, we'll get to that.

 Roger Stern was the writer who created the Hobgoblin, but he was fired from the gig before he revealed who was behind the mask.
-Tom DeFalco took over and, not knowing what the original plan was, started laying his own clues as to who this mystery villain was.
+Tom DeFalco took over and, not being on board with the original plan, started laying his own clues as to who this mystery villain was.
 He also stretched the mystery out way too long, and was fired for running chronically late (though that was really the fault of Editor-In-Chief Jim Shooter, who kept giving DeFalco more and more work).
 The new Spider-Editor looked at DeFalco's clues and decreed that the Hobgoblin was secretly Daily Bugle reporter Ned Leeds.
 Yay!
 Mystery solved, right?
 Nope.

 he stole Captain America's pants The sculpt is very nice, particularly on the blue sections of the costume.
 The orange all looks like slightly rumpled cloth, but the diamond scale pattern on his arms and legs is most impressive.
 The face is superb, however.
 While this is ostensibly supposed to be a Green Goblin mask in a new color, it always had noticeable differences, primarily the big ridges around his eyes.
 He's still got the wicked grin with the little fangs - I always wondered if the mouth on masks like this was supposed to line up with the man wearing it, or if he opened and closed his mouth independently behind it.